McArroy/seminar-sidang-manhut/README.md

 ## Debugging
 1. `git clone --recursive https://github.com/McArroy/seminar-sidang-manhut` to somewhere that doesn't contain space in the directory path
 2. Open the cloned folder using your desired code editor (recommended using `Visual Studio Code`)
-3. Redirect the work directory into `Laravel`
+3. Redirect the working directory into `Laravel`
 ```c
 cd laravel
 ```